English majors at Rider enjoy an exciting intellectual atmosphere and can participate in many literary activities:

 - Rider’s creative writing club, Writer’s Block, gives students the opportunity to discuss the art of writing.
 Among other activities, members give feedback on each other's work, attend readings, and play writing games.

 - Students may also participate in the publication of Venture, the university’s literary magazine, as contributors and editors.
-Venture offers students a chance to gain valuable experience putting together a first-rate literary journal while enjoying the friendship of some of Rider’s most creative students.
-You can read issues of Venture by picking up a copy from the department office or by visiting http://www.rider.edu/~venture.
+Venture offers students a chance to gain valuable experience designing a first-rate literary journal while enjoying the friendship of some of Rider’s most creative students.
+You can read issues of Venture by picking up a copy from the English Department office in Fine Arts 319 or by visiting the Venture website.

-- Sigma Tau Delta, the national English Honor Society, has a chapter at Rider, which qualified students are invited to join.
+- Sigma Tau Delta, the international English Honor Society, has a chapter at Rider, which qualified students are invited to join.

-- Students who join the department’s Alternative Film Club gather on the Rider campus to watch independent, foreign, and alternative movies or travel to New York City to attend press screenings of movies yet to be released.
+- Students who join the campuswide Alternative Film Club gather to watch independent, foreign, and alternative movies or travel to New York City to attend pre-release press screenings of movies.

 - Outstanding writers who have read their works on campus include John Edgar Wideman, Derek Walcott, Michael Dirda, Ernest J. Gaines, Yevgeny Yevtushenko, Stephen Dunn, Alicia Ostriker, Joyce Carol Oates, bell hooks, and Sonia Sanchez.